fastify/fastify-swagger/README.md

 <a name="schema.examplesField"></a>
 ### Add examples to the schema

-Note: [OpenAPI](https://swagger.io/specification/#example-object) and [JSON Schema](https://json-schema.org/draft/2020-12/json-schema-validation.html#rfc.section.9.5) have different examples field formats.
+[OpenAPI](https://swagger.io/specification/#example-object) and [JSON Schema](https://json-schema.org/draft/2020-12/json-schema-validation.html#rfc.section.9.5) have different examples field formats.

 Array with examples from JSON Schema converted to OpenAPI `example` or `examples` field automatically with generated names (example1, example2...):